Article Badge Image

 If you’re relatively healthy, young, or don’t see a doctor often, a health plan with a higher deductible might work for you.

-Since deductibles don’t apply to preventative services, you can see your doctor for routine care without spending a lot of money out-of-pocket.
+Since deductibles don't apply to preventative services, you can see your doctor for routine care without spending much out-of-pocket money.

-But although a high deductible plan can save you money, these plans make sense when you have money in savings to pay for services on your own.
-If not, it might be better to choose a plan with a lower deductible, especially if you see a doctor frequently.
+But although a high deductible plan can save you money, these plans make sense when you have cash in savings to pay for services on your own.
+If not, choosing a plan with a lower deductible might be better, especially if you see a doctor frequently.

 If you’re currently working with a primary care doctor or a specialist, ensure that these doctors are within a plan’s network before signing up.